Reactish-State

 const triple = tripleSelector.get();

-// Listen to updates
+// Listen for updates

 const unsub1 = countState.subscribe(() => console.log(countState.get()));